zkochan/zkochan.github.io/_posts/2017-03-19-why-should-we-use-pnpm.md

 To see a live example, visit the [sample pnpm project](https://github.com/pnpm/sample-project) repo.

 Although the example seems too complex for a small project, for bigger projects the structure looks better structured than what is created by npm/yarn.
-Lets see why it works.
+Let's see why it works.

 First of all, you might have noticed, that the package in the root of _node_modules_ is just a symlink.
 This is fine as Node.js ignores symlinks and executes the realpath.
 So `require('foo')` will execute the file in `node_modules/.registry.npmjs.org/foo/1.0.0/node_modules/foo/index.js` not in `node_modules/foo/index.js`.

-Secondly, non of the installed packages have their own _node_modules_ folder inside their directories.
+Secondly, none of the installed packages have their own _node_modules_ folder inside their directories.
 So how can _foo_ require _bar_?
 Lets have a look on the folder that contains the _foo_ package:

 ```